uhuru-rawlings/DOBcalclator/README.md

 ## Author: Rawlings Otieno Uhuru
 ### Project: DayOfBirth calclator
 #### About the project
-    The app day of birth
+    The app day of birth is an app that